-- the person is the subcontractor, (a) - the person is authorised by the subcontractor to give the statement on behalf of the subcontractor; or (b) - the person holds out or represents that the person is authorised by the subcontractor to give the statement on behalf of the (c) subcontractor. - Maximum penalty: 100 penalty units.
+- (a) the person is the subcontractor, - (b) the person is authorised by the subcontractor to give the statement on behalf of the subcontractor; or - (c) the person holds out or represents that the person is authorised by the subcontractor to give the statement on behalf of the subcontractor. - Maximum penalty: 100 penalty units.